-- A. Successful completion of all didactic and clinical requirements of the curriculum (with a cumulative GPA of 2.00 or higher, beginning with the graduating class of 2009) and demonstrated satisfaction of the technical standards - B. Absence of outstanding disciplinary matters - C. Fulfillment of all financial obligations to the College - D. Completion of the program within six calendar years, excluding approved leaves of absence - E. Passing of the APMLE Examination Part I - F. Successful completion of the Capstone clinical skills assessment in junior year - G. Taking of the APMLE Examination Part II - H. Demonstrated professional competency and ethical standards to practice podiatric medicine consistent with the criteria for licensing in New York State
+- A. Successful completion of all didactic and clinical requirements of the curriculum (with a cumulative GPA of 2.00 or higher,) and demonstrated satisfaction of the technical standards - B. Absence of outstanding disciplinary matters - C. Fulfillment of all financial obligations to the College - D. Completion of the program within six calendar years, excluding approved leaves of absence - E. Passing of the APMLE Examination Part I - F. Successful completion of the Capstone clinical skills assessment in junior year - G. Taking of the APMLE Examination Part II - H. Demonstrated professional competency and ethical standards to practice podiatric medicine consistent with the criteria for licensing in New York State